danmurphy1217/invoice-generator/README.md

 ## Improvements
 Things I would do If I had more time:
-1. Dockerize frontend so the entire app can be run with `docker-compose up --build`.
-There is a Dockerfile for the frontend, so this wouldnt take much more time to orchestrate
-2. More robust frontend, including basic auth and multiple pages.
+1. More robust frontend, including basic auth and multiple pages.
 I would also probably add some more features to the invoice generator, although I think that a "dumb" UI for this project is fine (simple UX, doesn't over-complicate things)
-3. Unit testing (I take this very seriously in a production environment but decided the tradeoff on no unit tests here was worth it)
+2. Unit testing (I take this very seriously in a production environment but decided the tradeoff on no unit tests here was worth it)